Skip to content

 A lot depends on your shaving tool of choice when it comes to which lubricant is best.

-It all gets a bit complex, too, when we consider what types of shaving creams, soaps, gels, and foams are available.
+It all becomes a bit complex, too, when we consider the various types of shaving creams, soaps, gels, and foams available.

 Traditionally, we had a hard shaving puck-type soap and shaving cream that had to be lathered.
 These two options are still the go-to for guys who wet shave with a safety or straight razor.
 It’s the stuff I love, too!